Idleness · 1900

 Shaped By

-- Lawrence Alma-Tadema — Godward adopted Alma-Tadema's archaeological approach to ancient subjects and marble rendering so completely that he was widely seen as Alma-Tadema's successor
+- Lawrence Alma-Tadema — Godward adopted Alma-Tadema's archaeological approach to ancient subjects, marble rendering technique, and compositional format so completely that he was widely regarded as Alma-Tadema's most devoted follower

-- Frederic Leighton — the other dominant Victorian classicist whose idealized figures in antique settings provided an alternative model to Alma-Tadema's
+- Frederic Leighton — the other dominant Victorian classicist, whose idealised figures in antique settings and warm Mediterranean palette provided an alternative model alongside Alma-Tadema's

 Went On to Influence

-- His popular revival in internet culture has made him one of the most widely reproduced Victorian painters, introducing his work to millions who would never visit a museum
+- His popular internet revival from the 2000s onward has made him one of the most widely reproduced Victorian painters, reaching an audience vastly larger than any he achieved during his lifetime

 Timeline